Subject: DMA - Digital media- 2014

 Each class member will speak briefly about their own creative practice and also their experience with digital media and web technologies so I can get an impression of the level of technical ability across the entire class.
 You are not expected to have any previous knowledge of the systems and applications we will be using in class, but some of you may have skills in these areas.

 2. Photoshop Revision

-Most of you have undertaken a Digital Imaging subject in semester 1 which would have provided you with some fundamental Photoshop and image manipulatio skills.
-We will do some experimentation exercises with Photoshop today to see where everyone is at with this application - it will be necessary to have some basic skills with photoshop to prepare images for assessment tasks such as the Blog & the Virtual Exhibition projects.
+Most of you have undertaken a Digital Imaging subject in semester 1 which would have provided you with some fundamental Photoshop and image manipulation skills.
+We will do some experimentation exercises with Photoshop today to see where everyone is at with this application - it will be necessary to have some basic skills with Photoshop to prepare images for assessment tasks such as the Blog & the Virtual Exhibition projects.